Medical expert of the article

 - Mixed (ulcerative).

-With exophytic cancer, the tumor grows into the lumen of the esophagus, reminiscent of the external mulberry or cauliflower.
+In exophytic cancer, the tumor grows into the lumen of the esophagus, resembling a mulberry or cauliflower in appearance.
 It reaches various sizes.
-It breaks up early and bleeds.
+It disintegrates early and bleeds.

-In endophytic cancer, the tumor spreads through the submucosal layer along the entire circumference of the esophagus, causing it to narrow down to complete obstruction.
-In connection with the slow growth of the tumor, suprastenotic expansion is often formed.
+In endophytic cancer, the tumor spreads along the submucosal layer along the entire circumference of the esophagus, causing its narrowing up to complete obstruction.
+Due to the slow growth of the tumor, suprastenotic expansion often forms.